janul/chapter10-review/chapter10.md

 ## OTTO-Node / Fides

-Still an early project, this code was developed as part of a pilot for the Department of Homeland Security Science and Technology group.
 Fides is a web application that enables a person to register, then register an organization, and apply to become a member of the federation.
 It includes enrollment of an OpenID Provider, using the discovery features of OpenID Connect.
 A federation administrator manually approves membership applications.